 You have your own unique set of circumstances and obstacles.

-Ultimately only you can decide if a family gap year in France is right for you.
+Ultimately only you can decide if moving abroad with children is right for you.

-Just promise me you wont let the fear of what others think or social norms stop you from doing it
+Don’t let the fear of what others think of you or social norms stop you from doing it.